kstenschke/doShell/README.md

 ## Idea - What does (will) it do?

-The idea behing autolang is to ease the process of scripting cross-platform automation via a comparatively simple high-level language, that transpiles to executable bash scripts which than evoke existing (third party and built-in) automation tools.
+DoSH is a superset of shell script, providing additional commamds geared towards cross-platform system automation.
-The autolang executable is 1. a compiler and 2. provides a list of commands executable from bash.
+DoSH can be transpiled into executable shell scripts.

 Possible automations are: launching and switching among applications and windows, simulating mouse- and keyboard- events, running terminal commands, controlling a web browser, some advanced file manipulations and more.

-All actual automation is performed using existing third party and some built-in
+Automation is ultimately performed using existing third party and some built-in
 tools:

 * **Linux:**